daign/daign-image-organizer/README.md

 ### Functions

 * Scans for all the images in a directory and its subdirectories.
-* Randomly presents one images at a time.
+* Randomly presents one images at a time or all.
 * Images can be scored and tagged with categories and names.
 * The scores and tags can be used to filter the presented images.
 * Scores and tagging information is stored inside a database alongside the script.